Mark-Ball/T1A1-workbook/MarkBall_Workbook.md

 A data structure is a format for the organisation, management and storage of information which enables access and modification.

 #### Array
 An array is an ordered list of values where each element is accessed by its index number starting from ᴢero.
-An array could be used where:
+Reasons for using an array could be:
 - the programmer wants to group multiple data items under a single name
  - the order of elements matters
  - all the information in the array is similar, meaning that a single array might hold multiple names, but a single array would not be the ideal data structure to hold names, ages, addresses, etc as it would be confusing to query using only an index.

 #### Hash
 A hash is an unordered list of key-value pairs where each element is accessed by its key.
-A hash could be used when:
+Reasons for using a hash could be:
 -  there are multiple pieces of data that are associated with one object.
 The example below contains multiple pieces of information about a single person.
 ```Ruby
 info = { name: “Mark”, occupation: “student”, age: 30 }
 ```
 - A hash has the advantage compared to an array of being more readable as the keys can be named to describe the data held in the value.

 #### Queue
 A queue is like an array in that it is an ordered list of values, with two differences being that elements can only be added to the end of the queue, and elements can only be removed from the front of the list (i.e. FIFO - first in first out).
-A queue would be used when you wish restrict the manipulation of the data to FIFO or retrieve elements in the same order they were entered in.
+A reason to use a queue would be used when you wish restrict the manipulation of the data to FIFO or retrieve elements in the same order they were entered in.

 ## 5. Describe the features of interpreters and compilers and how they are different.

 Word count guide: 100 - 200 words on each way code is executed.

-Compiled languages are written in one language and before being run are translated into another language.
+<b>Compiled</b> languages are written in one language and are translated into another language which is more understandable by a computer before being run.
 Once translation is complete the executable code may be set aside or run.
 Common compiled languages include C, C++, and Rust.

-Interpreted languages execute without compiling the entire source code into a machine-readable form.
+<b>Interpreted</b> languages execute without compiling the entire source code into a machine-readable form.
 Instead each statement is translated into a sequence of subroutines and then into another language.
 Perhaps confusingly, the step of compilation into machine readable code is still performed but occurs at runtime rather than as a separate action.
 Examples of interpreted languages are Ruby, Python, and PHP.

-This difference between compiled and interpreted leads to three main differences:
+This difference between compiled and interpreted languages leads to three main differences:
-- Error handling.
+- <b>Error handling</b>.
 Compiled languages compile the entire source code and when throws errors only after the compilation is complete.
 Interpreted languages compile line-by-line and will throw an error and halt the remaining execution of the program when an error is encountered.
-- Speed.
+- <b>Speed</b>.
 Compiled languages run faster than interpreted languages because interpreted languages have the additional step of turning the code into a form the computer can execute at runtime, rather than having machine-executable code already compiled.
-- Platform independence.
+- <b>Platform independence</b>.
 For a compiled language, a program compiled on a Windows computer cannot simply be copied to a Linux computer and run correctly.
 The program would have to be re-compiled from the source code on the second machine to run correctly.
 For an interpreted language, as long as the language (e.g. Ruby) is installed on the machine, the code written in that language can be executed on computers running difference operating systems without an additional compilation step.

 ## 6. Identify TWO commonly used programming languages and explain the benefits and drawbacks of each.